Wenceslas Square: History

 In 1348, Bohemian King Charles IV founded the New Town of Prague.
 The plan included several open areas for markets, of which the second largest was the Koňský trh, or Horse Market (the largest was the Charles Square).
 At the southeastern end of the market was the Horse Gate, one of the gates in the walls of the New Town.

 The Statue of Saint Wenceslas formerly stood in the middle of Wenceslas Square, near Grandhotel Evropa, it was moved to Vyšehrad in 1879.
 During the Czech National Revival movement in the Czech lands of Austria-Hungary in the 19th century, a more noble name for the street was requested.
 At this time the square was renamed and new Statue of Saint Wenceslas was built in 1912.

 On 28 October 1918, Alois Jirásek read the Czechoslovak declaration of independence in front of the Saint Wenceslas statue.

 During the 1938 May Crisis, the square was the site of massive demonstrations against Nazi Germany's demands for the Sudetenland and the appeasement policies of the First Czechoslovak Republic's allies the United Kingdom and France.
 Under the Protectorate of Bohemia and Moravia, the Nazi occupation force used the street for mass demonstrations.
 During the Prague Uprising in 1945, a few buildings near the National Museum were destroyed.
 They were later replaced by department stores.

 On 16 January 1969, student Jan Palach set himself on fire in Wenceslas Square to protest the Warsaw Pact invasion of Czechoslovakia in 1968.

 On 28 March 1969, the Czechoslovak national ice hockey team defeated the USSR team for the second time in that year's Ice Hockey World Championships.
 As the Czechoslovak Socialist Republic was still under Soviet occupation, the victory induced great celebrations.
 An estimated 150,000 people gathered on Wenceslas Square, and skirmishes with police developed.
 A group of provocateurs then attacked the Prague office of the Soviet airline Aeroflot, located on the street.
 The vandalism served as a pretext for reprisals and the period of so-called normalization.

 In 1989, during the Velvet Revolution, large demonstrations (with hundreds of thousands of people or more) were held here.

 Wenceslas Square is lined by hotels, offices, retail stores, currency exchange booths and fast-food joints.
 Many strip clubs also operate around Wenceslas Square.
 Wenceslas Square is also a popular place to spend the New Year's celebrations, another popular option are terraces near the river.
 The Christmas markets (Vánoční trhy) are held here every year from early December to the first week of January.

 Reconstruction

 A reconstruction of the Wenceslas Square has been underway since 2020.
-The lower part is expected to be completed in spring of 2022.
-The upper part (from Vodičkova street) is expected to be completed in 2023.
-It should result in uniformed paving, wider sidewalks, bicycle paths and new alleys.
-Also, tram traffic will return to the upper part of the square.
+The lower part was completed in 2023.
+Construction of the new upper part (from Vodičkova street) is to begin in June 2024.
+It will include wider sidewalks, tram tracks, bicycle paths, new alleys and reduction of the space dedicated to motor traffic.
+Full completion is scheduled for summer 2027.
+The expected cost is 1.24 billion Czech crowns.